Top of page

 The faculty, staff, and student employees of the Emory Writing Center are committed to combating racism and other forms of oppression while fostering equity and inclusion on campus and beyond.
 We pursue these commitments through our tutoring, hiring, professional development, programming, and community partnerships.

 Words have power: power to oppress, power to resist, power to express, power to inspire.
-We aim to empower writers of all races, places, socioeconomic classes, gender identities, sexual orientations, religious affiliations, citizenship statuses, abilities, and linguistic backgrounds to grow and share their unique voices while respectfully engaging the voices of others.
+We aim to empower writers of all races, places, socioeconomic classes, gender identities, sexual orientations, religious affiliations, citizenship statuses, abilities, and linguistic backgrounds to grow and share their unique voices while respectfully engaging with their diverse community.

 Professional Development and Tutoring Practice